jlralph/csv-to-api-conversion/README.md

 ## Logging

-- All output is logged to both the console and a file named `cmdb-cvs-conversion.log` in the working directory.
+- All output is logged to both the console and a file named `csv-to-api-conversion.log` in the working directory.
 - Errors and API responses are logged with appropriate severity.

 ## Sample Output